ibm-cloud-docs/vmwaresolutions/vcenter/vc_orderinginstance.md

 To deploy a flexible and customizable VMware virtualized platform that best fits your workload needs, order a VMware vCenter Server instance.

-For NSX-T, you can also add services, such as [Zerto](/docs/services/vmwaresolutions?topic=vmware-solutions-addingzertodr) for disaster recovery.
+For NSX-V, you can also add services, such as [Zerto](/docs/services/vmwaresolutions?topic=vmware-solutions-addingzertodr) for disaster recovery.

 ## Requirements for vCenter Server
 {: #vc_orderinginstance-req}